A recent experience at work has left me annoyed and curious at the same time. But first I shall set the scene;

-I have experienced blonde jokes over the years, but they were always in jest and very light hearted so I let them slide.
-I never took the stereotypes seriously; none of the blondes I know, or have ever known, were any more or less dizzy/intelligent/tenacious than brunettes or red heads.
+I have experienced blonde jokes over the years, but I (reluctantly) let them slide.
+I never took the stereotypes seriously.
 So imagine my surprise, just days after returning to ‘the dark side,’ when I was on the receiving end of the following comment:

 ‘Ah, Now I feel I can have an intelligent conversation with you’.